CONTACT: Rich Stinson, O: 210-207-1509

 C: 210-400-7428 email@example.com

-San Antonio (November 21, 2018) – Thanksgiving and Christmas are traditionally the busiest travel periods of the year, so San Antonio International Airport (SAT) is anticipating heave traffic again this year.
+San Antonio (November 22, 2019) – Thanksgiving and Christmas are traditionally the busiest travel periods of the year, so San Antonio International Airport is anticipating heavy traffic again this year.

-Early Arrival: Passengers are encouraged to arrive at least two hours before their scheduled flight especially during the holidays.
+Early Arrival: Passengers are encouraged to arrive at least two hours before their boarding time of the actual scheduled flight especially during the peak travel periods.
+This year the peak travel period is November 22 thru December 2 and the busiest day is expected to be the day before Thanksgiving.

 Check flight status online: Passengers are able to check their flight status before they leave home and receive email alerts from the airline.